syncfusion-content/blazor-docs/blazor/timepicker/accessibility.md

 ---
 layout: post
 title:  Accessibility in Blazor TimePicker Component | Syncfusion
-description: Checkout and learn here all about  Accessibility in Syncfusion Blazor TimePicker component and more.
+description: Checkout and learn here all about accessibility in Syncfusion Blazor TimePicker component and more.
 platform: Blazor
 control: TimePicker
 documentation: ug